 https://www.action.act.gov.au/routes_by_suburb.html and look at Brindabella Business Par (Mon-Friday only excl public holidays).
 Cash fare $4.70 – various passes, etc available – check my separate tip on Canberra buses.

 When traveling to the airport you should always book a standard taxi in advance and allow yourself enough time to get another taxi should the first one not arrive – not an infrequent occurrence in Canberra.

 I have not yet tested the Uber service in Canberra though friends indicate it is much more reliable than normal taxis.

 From the Airport

-A taxi rank is located to the right (about 100m walk) as you exit the arrivals hall.
+A standard taxi rank is located just outside the arrivals hall.
 Delays regularly occur at peak times or when a few flights arrive close to each other.
 To speed things up you may be invited to share a taxi with others – there is no compulsion to do this (though it gets you to the top of the line quicker and works out marginally cheaper).

 In addition to the metered fare an airport charge will be added ( to cover the cost of “taxi commissioners” who provide no service whatsoever).

 There is an airconditioned Uber pick-up lounge where customers can wait for their Uber vehicle.
 This is signposted and close to the standard taxi rank.

 A standard taxi fare from the Airport to the City centre will cost upwards of $40.
 I don't have details on Uber costs.